agbofred/agbofred.github.io/Spring_2024/Lecture/slides/Ch7_6_Files.md

 ## Announcements
+- Project 2: __Breakout__ is due ***tomorrow at 10pm!***
-- Problem Sets 5 is due _next_ week Tuesday at 12 noon
+- Problem set 5 will be posted tomorrow: To be due next week Tuesday
-- Grading of project 1 to be published soon.
+- Grading for Problem Set 4 will be returned this week!
-- Project 3 will be posted early next week.
-You will be notified when uploaded
-- CS151 Graphics Contest is due on ***31st October***
-- We will return to Ford Hall 102 from Monday next week
-- Polling continues today!
-Use this link [https://www.polleverywhere.com/agbofred203](https://www.polleverywhere.com/agbofred203)
+- Polling continues on this link [https://www.polleverywhere.com/agbofred203](https://www.polleverywhere.com/agbofred203)

 <!--